Acme Fresh Market: Expansion and renovation

-Fuel Rewards

-In March 2009, Acme Fresh Market teamed with local Circle K stores to offer gasoline discounts.
-The program first launched at the Parma location, and the rest of the chain followed in May 2009.
-Shoppers earn rewards for buying select products throughout the store.
-The rewards are in a dollar and cent amounts off the total gasoline bill (rather than cents off per gallon).
-Along with the Acme Fresh Market Savings card, shoppers carry a Fuel Rewards card, which is used at the pump to redeem the credits earned.
-Acme #14 no longer has the Fuel Rewards system as of 2019.

 Walk-in clinic

 In 2006, several stores introduced QuickClinics.
 These small clinics offered patients exams and healthcare with a nurse practitioner.
 Two years later, ownership of the clinics switched to Akron General.

 The clinics were shut down in 2010, before changing hands and reopening one year later under the "ExpressCare Clinic" brand.
 Currently, the clinics are located at Acme No. 2, 14, and 17.

 Alcohol sales

 Acme stores have a wide variety of wine and beer.
 Seven locations also have State Liquor licenses.
 In 2011, Acme started the "Mix-a-Six" program in the beer aisle.
 This is an empty six-pack carrier that customers can fill with six bottles from a selection of craft beers.
 Later that same year, Acme introduced Growler stations at some of its stores.
 These stations feature several craft beers on tap, which are dispensed into customer-purchased Acme beer jugs.

-Children Services

-Acme's mascots, Buck the Dog, and his "girlfriend" Buffy, frequently visit the stores and local events.
-Store managers hand out Kid Dollars, featuring Buck's picture, to the young shoppers.
-The stores often put on events at holidays for children, including Breakfast with Santa Claus and Breakfast with the Easter Bunny.
-Acme also offers store tours to children.